-The Department identifies key areas for training needs based upon monitoring reports, new regulations, and Subrecipient and statewide or regional contractors requests.
-Since COVID, the Department has developed robust and effective virtual training courses to address Subrecipient TTA needs.
+Annually ☐ Biannually As needed Other - The Department identifies key areas for training needs based upon monitoring reports, new regulations, and Subrecipient and statewide or regional contractors requests.
+The Department has effective virtual training courses to address Subrecipient TTA needs.
 The Department provides training as needed to individual agencies and network wide trainings on a variety of topics such as: process mapping, production, data analysis, intake, client file documentation, weatherization assessments, audits, final inspections, working with contractors, reporting, and technical assistance for service delivery.
 Onsite training is provided as warranted.
 The Department also supplies Subrecipients with online resources, training centers, and conference information to obtain skills and certifications.

-Employees are provided with policy manual

-Other - Describe: The Department uses an online portal (i.e., Wufoo) that agencies use daily for quick responses to questions or for requesting training.
+Employees are provided with policy manual Other - Describe: The Department uses an online portal (i.e., Wufoo) that agencies use daily for quick responses to questions or for requesting training.
 As needed, the Department schedules meetings to provide information, training, and technical assistance to the local agencies.
 Emails, the online portal, Go-To-Webinar, MS Teams for virtual TTA, and phone calls are the common methods used by the Department to train, assist, and communicate with LIHEAP Subrecipients and statewide or regional contractors.
-The Department creates tools, guides, best practices, and FAQs that are posted on program webpages.
-The Department hosts quarterly Go-To-Webinar calls for the LIHEAP Subrecipients to provide relevant training on an ongoing basis.
+The Department creates tools, guides, cheat sheets, and FAQs that are posted on program webpages.
+The Department hosts quarterly Go-To-Webinar calls for the LIHEAP Subrecipients to provide relevant training on an ongoing basis. c.
+Vendors Formal training conference How often?
+Annually Biannually As needed Other - Describe: Policies communicated through vendor agreements Policies are outlined in a vendor manual Other - Describe: 15.2 Does your training program address fraud reporting and prevention?
+Yes No ⊾м Section 16: Performance Goals and Measures, 2605(b)